Eugene is a trained engineer and self-taught home improvement enthusiast with almost 40 years of professional and DIY

 You hear water running outside your home.
 You look up and see a pipe sticking out from the edge of the roof or soffit which you've never even noticed before.
 Water is trickling out from the pipe and down onto the ground.

 That mysterious pipe is the overflow from the cold water header tank or cistern in your attic.
 If the tank overfills, excess water flows safely via the overflow to the outdoors.
 It's not likely to be a catastrophe, and the flow may only be a trickle, but if you have a water meter and pay for your water, obviously the cost of this wastage can mount up.

-This hub explains the basics of the pipes and valves in home plumbing systems and how to remedy an overflowing cold water tank in the loft.
+This guide explains the basics of the pipes and valves in home plumbing systems and how to remedy an overflowing cold water tank in the loft.
 This tank is commonly found in UK plumbing systems.
 You can use the same repair principles for remedying a leaking toilet cistern.
 There is some variation in the type of valves fitted to tanks.
 Newer tanks are fitted with diaphragm valves, whereas older tanks use a sliding valve system with a replaceable washer as shown in the photos below.

 Note: This article covers replacing a washer in an old style ballcock valve (part 1 valve).
 This valve is actually against regulations in new installations.
 There are several different types of valves different to the one below, but all of them use some form of fiber/rubber washer/O-ring/diaphragm system to shut off flow.